Founded in 2001 by Mark Gorney, Worldisc publicizes the sounds of the world.

 - In-flight programming

 I have been a fan of global sounds since the 1980s.
-I saw King Sunny Adé at the Greek Theater and a year or two after bought a copy of Orchestre Rail-Band De Bamako's release on Barenreiter at Aquarius Records on Clement in San Francisco.
+I saw King Sunny Adé at the Greek Theater in 1982 and a year or two after bought a copy of Orchestre Rail-Band De Bamako's release on Barenreiter at Aquarius Records on Clement St. in San Francisco.
 I am a former Jamaican music journalist and was Publicity and Promotions director for the Sierra Nevada World Music Festival before becoming an A&R Associate at Putumayo World Music.
-I attend WOMEX regularly, read every issue of Songlines cover to cover, and have basically run out of room for CDs.
+I attend WOMEX regularly, read every issue of Songlines cover to cover, and have tragically run out of room for CDs.